GifperTC/smartwristband-front/README.md

 ## Features

 - Find my wristband
-  -  When user press the button, it will send data to ...
 - Display calories user have burned at current time
-- Display user's body pose based on the coordinate
-- Display user's motion graph of calories VS movement time
+- Display user's motion graph of calories burned VS movement
-- Alert when user's environment is too dark
+- Notify when user's environment is too dark or too bright.
-- Alert when user's movement is too little
+- Notify when user's movement status is abnormal.